-Offers in Compromise (OIC) are an agreement between a taxpayer and the IRS that resolves the taxpayer’s debt for less than they owe.
+An Offers in Compromise (OIC) is an agreement between a taxpayer and the IRS that resolves the taxpayer’s debt for an amount less than they owe.
 If you owe the IRS or State more than you will ever be able to pay, there is good news.
-The IRS and most States have the authority to settle or “compromise” tax liabilities by accepting an amount less than what is fully owed under certain circumstances.
+Under certain circumstances, the IRS and most States have the authority to settle or “compromise” tax liabilities.

 Types of Offers in Compromise

 An IRS tax debt may be legally compromised under any of the following conditions:

 Doubt as to Collectability – Doubt exists that the taxpayer would ever be able to pay the full amount of tax owed.

 Doubt as to Liability – Doubt exists that the assessed tax is correct.

 While the majority of Offers in Compromise offers are rejected by the IRS our experience in both diagnosing appropriate cases and correctly applying for an OIC gives us a winning advantage.
 Call (818) 704-1443 today.

 Effective Tax Administration – There is no doubt the assessed tax is correct, and there is no doubt that the full amount owed could be collected, but an extraordinary circumstance exists that allows the IRS to consider a taxpayer’s OIC.
 To be eligible for a compromise on this basis, the taxpayer must demonstrate that collection of the tax would create an economic hardship or would be unfair and inequitable.